TheUnbeatable/Homework/README.md

 Anyway I'll keep on trying.
 Now I've got to devote all my time into Physics and Politics.

-One day I show return.
+One day I shall return.

+> 2017-12-14

+Whenever I click on a problem.

+if (I gets the solution) {
+  solve it in less than an hour;
+} else {
+  learn how to solve it;
+}